 Keep in mind that you won’t have to worry about interest if you pay in full every month.
 It’s definitely worth taking a look at this list of Visa cards as well to get a more comprehensive picture of their interest rates.

-Generally, the better your credit history, the better the interest rate.
-For example, the Bank of America® Customized Cash Rewards credit card interest rate ranges from 13.99% to 23.99% Variable, depending on your credit.
-Credit card type also affects the interest rate.
-Most secured credit cards offer a single rate, like the Capital One Platinum Secured Credit Card: 26.99% (V).
-Rewards cards like the Citi Premier® Card – 15.99% to 23.99% (V) – often have higher maximum interest rates to compensate for the additional benefits.
+Rewards cards like the Citi Premier® Card – 20.24% to 28.24% (V) – often have higher maximum interest rates to compensate for the additional benefits.
 This could also be a sign that more than just people with good credit can get approved.

 If a Mastercard with the lowest possible interest rate is your priority, you may need to look beyond the big banks and explore options from credit unions.
 Credit unions have specific membership requirements, so check to make sure you’re eligible.